- How to Write a French Resume (With Template)

 - Anglais natif/langue maternelle

-While capitalization doesn’t matter in bullet points, be sure not to capitalize languages elsewhere on your French resume.
+While capitalization doesn’t matter in bullet points, don’t capitalize languages elsewhere on your French resume.

 8. Ask a native French speaker to proofread your French resume

-However, you’ll want to have your CV proofread by a native French speaker, and multiple people if possible.
-This person could be your French teacher or tutor, or even your language exchange partner, for example.
-Get creative and consider online resources as well like French-language learning subreddits, while remembering to omit personal information.
+Finally, have your CV proofread by a native French speaker — multiple people if possible.
+For example, your French teacher or tutor, or even your language exchange partner.
+Get creative and consider online resources as well, like French-language learning subreddits.

 Click to rate this article